kanisterio/kanister/docs/tasks/logs.rst

 =======

-As seen in this documentation, Kanister's consistent structured log lines allow one to easily integrate Kanister with more advanced log aggregation and storage solutions to improve the data protection workflows observability.
+As seen in this documentation, Kanister's consistent structured log lines allow one to easily integrate Kanister with more advanced log aggregation solutions to improve ensure better observability within the data protection workflows.

 To remove Loki, Grafana and Promtail, use the following ``helm`` commands: